Beit Berl College: Faculty of Society and Culture

 The Faculty of Society and Culture offers courses and teaching programs in a variety of fields in social sciences and humanities.
 Headed by Dean Nurit Buchweitz, the faculty teaches courses in the fields of social sciences and citizenship, literature, bible studies, Jewish culture, Arabic, languages, history, and Israeli studies and geography for teacher training.
 In addition, the faculty conducts courses in criminology and law enforcement, social-organizational management, security and homeland security, and gender studies.
 The teaching staff includes lecturers and experts with extensive experience in their field.

-In 2018, Professor Nava Ben-Zvi was awarded the Israel Prize, the country's highest honor.
-She received the prize for Lifetime Achievement in Education in part for her role on the team that established Open University in the 1970s, which aimed to make education accessible to the general population.